Up to 6000 STEPS

 Do as the people of Tokyo do!
 Go bargain hunting in Tokyo’s longest shopping streets!
-Known as “shotengai” in Japanese, these covered shopping malls are a unique feature of all Japanese cities and are a regular destination for locals running their daily errands.
-Our "storyteller" will lead you to experience the simple everyday life of the inhabitants that makes Tokyo so fascinating!
+Our “storyteller“ will lead you to experience the simple everyday life of the inhabitants that makes Tokyo so fascinating!
+Known as “shotengai” in Japanese, these shopping malls are a unique feature of all Japanese cities and are a regular destination for locals running their daily errands.

-Walk to Togoshi Ginza, the longest shotengai in the city, crammed with little shops and food stalls.
+Walk to Togoshi Ginza, the longest shotengai in the city, crammed with little shops and food stalls, and visit Hachiman Shrine, the local power spot.
+Here you might pray for good luck and bathe in healing energy.
 Nearby stands Musashi-Koyama Shopping street, a picturesque covered shotengai.
 End the walk at Meguro station on the JR Yamanote line.